urbit/docs/arvo/clay/data-types.md

 These kisses are currently identical to `%info` and `%into`, though this will not always be the case.
-The intent is for these kisses to allow typed changes to clay so that we may store typed data.
+The intent is for these kisses to allow typed changes to Clay so that we may store typed data.
 This is currently unimplemented.

 ```hoon